- Home

 Kitsap Lake Park Stormwater Treatment

-As part of the improvements to the Kitsap Lake Park Facilities, the Stormwater Program partnered with the Parks Department to fund the installation of one BioPod System to treat runoff from the parking lot prior to discharge into the lake.
-Bremerton’s Stormwater Program provided $100K to cover the cost of installing the outfall and BioPod treatment system to support the on-going effort to improve water quality in Kitsap Lake.
-The BioPod provides basic, enhanced, and phosphorus treatment, reduces 6PPD-Q, and will reduce fecal coliform in runoff from the parking lot, a pollution generating impervious surface.
+As part of the improvements to the Kitsap Lake Park Facilities, the Stormwater Program partnered with the Parks Department to fund the installation of one BioPod biological filtration system to treat runoff from the parking lot prior to discharge into the lake.
+The BioPod provides basic, enhanced, and phosphorus treatment, and reduces fecal coliform in runoff from the parking lot, a pollution generating impervious surface.
+This supports the on-going effort to improve water quality in Kitsap Lake.
+This project was completed in 2025.

 Northlake Way Culvert Replacement